Bruce Arians Refuses to Let Cardinals Coaching Staff Miss Their Kids’ Events

 In his new book, “The Quarterback Whisperer,” Arizona Cardinals coach Bruce Arians addresses a couple of aspects of his job that are absolutes.

-One, no member of his coaching staff is allowed to be working at the team facility after 10 p.m.
+One: No member of his coaching staff is allowed to work at the team facility after 10pm.

-“For our coaches, I tell them, if you miss a recital or a football game or a basketball game, I’ll fire you,” Arians told Alex Marvez and Geoff Schwartz on the SiriusXM Blitz.
+“For our coaches, I tell them, if you miss a recital or a football game or a basketball game, I’ll fire you,” Arians told Alex Marvez and Geoff Schwartz on “The SiriusXM Blitz” on SiriusXM NFL Radio.
 “You can always come back and work.
 Those kids are not going to be there forever.
 They’re going to grow up and be gone.”

-In the book, Arians shares a story about when he was running backs coach for the Kansas City Chiefs and he feared missing his son Jake’s football game when Jake was in seventh grade.
+In the book, Arians shares a story about when he was running backs coach for the Kansas City Chiefs, and he feared missing his son Jake’s seventh-grade football game.
 Marty Schottenheimer, the Chiefs’ head coach, was strict about his assistants remaining at the office.

-Arians is emphatic about being the Cardinals’ offensive play-caller.
+Arians is also emphatic about being the Cardinals’ offensive play-caller.